dustmodebros/HAB-code/README.md

 Also included in the repository is the saved data that was collected.
 You can parse this data using the included parser.py program.

+More things will be added to this repo when I get around to it :P